New Zealand DSC class locomotive: British Thomson-Houston locomotives

 As a part of the program of the New Zealand Railways Corporation to rationalize the locomotive fleet in the late 1980s, all of the British Thomson-Houston built locomotives were withdrawn.
 All, besides one, were scrapped either at Otahuhu Workshops, or at Hutt Workshops between October 1989 and early 1990.

 DSC 2067 was given a reprieve when it was sold to the NZ Dairy Group (later subsumed into Fonterra) to shunt their Waharoa dairy factory.
 In 2003, the locomotive was overhauled at the Westfield servicing facility.
 The overhaul included repairs and a repaint.
 In 2007, the locomotive was sold to Alliance Group Limited to shunt at their Pukeuri freezing works on the outskirts of Oamaru.
 In the late 2000s/early 2010s, it was repainted into the Alliance Group's yellow livery, and the locomotives two Rolls-Royce engines were replaced with two Cummins engines.

 NZR locomotives

-With the rationalization of the locomotive fleet in the late 1980s, three of the NZR built DSCs were withdrawn in 1989.
+With the rationalization of the locomotive fleet in the late 1980s, three of the NZR-built DSCs were withdrawn in 1989.
 Between 1989 and 1990, two units were laid up after being damaged due to accidents.
 Between 1998 and 2013, at least 20 units were laid up due to being either, surplus to requirements, due to accident damage or catching fire.
-Eleven of them were scrapped, the rest were either returned to service or sold.
-The frame of DSC 2231 was used as a test-bed for overhauled Cummins engines after being withdrawn.
+Eleven were scrapped, and the rest were either returned to service or sold.
+The frame of DSC2231 was used as a test-bed for overhauled Cummins engines after being withdrawn.
 In September 2015, DSC2338 was also laid up and sent to Hutt Workshops for storage.